Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 ### ARTICLE 46

 1. Any State may, at the time of signing or ratifying this Convention, or of acceding thereto, or at any time thereafter, declare by notification addressed to the Secretary-General that the Convention shall become applicable to all or any of the territories for the international relations of which it is responsible.
-The Convention shall become applicable to the territory or territories named in the notification thirty days after the receipt of the notification by the Secretary-General or on the date of entry into force of the Convention for the State making the notification, whichever is the later.
+The Convention shall become applicable to the territory or territories named in the notification thirty days afthe receipt of the notification by the Secretary-General or on the date of entry into force of the Convention for the State making the notification, whichever is the later.
-1. Any State which has made a declaration under paragraph 1 of this Article may at any time thereafter declare by notification addressed to the Secretary-General that the Convention shall cease to be applicable to the territory named in the notification and the Convention shall cease to be applicable to such territory one year from the date of receipt by the Secretary-General of the notification.
+1. Any State which has made a declaration under paragraph 1 of this Article may at any time thereafdeclare by notification addressed to the Secretary-General that the Convention shall cease to be applicable to the territory named in the notification and the Convention shall cease to be applicable to such territory one year from the date of receipt by the Secretary-General of the notification.
 1. A State making a notification under paragraph 1 of this Article shall notify the Secretary- General of the distinguishing sign or signs it has selected for display in international traffic on

 <a name="article 47"></a><a name="article 48"></a><a name="article 49"></a>vehicles registered in the territory or territories concerned, in accordance with Annex 3 to this Convention.
 By a further notification addressed to the Secretary-General, any State may change a distinguishing sign it has previously selected.

 ### ARTICLE 47

-1. This Convention shall enter into force twelve months after the date of deposit of the fifteenth instrument of ratification or accession.
+1. This Convention shall eninto force twelve months afthe date of deposit of the fifteenth instrument of ratification or accession.
-1. For each State ratifying or acceding to this Convention after the deposit of the fifteenth instrument of ratification or accession, the Convention shall enter into force twelve months after the date of deposit by such State of its instrument of ratification or accession.
+1. For each State ratifying or acceding to this Convention afthe deposit of the fifteenth instrument of ratification or accession, the Convention shall eninto force twelve months afthe date of deposit by such State of its instrument of ratification or accession.

 ARTICLE 48

-Upon its entry into force, this Convention shall terminate and replace, in relations between the Contracting Parties, the International Convention relative to Motor Traffic and the International Convention relative to Road Traffic, both signed at Paris on 24 April 1926, the Convention on the Regulation of Inter -American Automotive Traffic, opened for signature at Washington on 15 December 1943, and the Convention on Road Traffic, opened for signature at Geneva on 19 September 1949.
+Upon its entry into force, this Convention shall terminate and replace, in relations between the Contracting Parties, the International Convention relative to Motor Traffic and the International Convention relative to Road Traffic, both signed at Paris on 24 April 1926, the Convention on the Regulation of In-American Automotive Traffic, opened for signature at Washington on 15 December 1943, and the Convention on Road Traffic, opened for signature at Geneva on 19 September 1949.

 ### ARTICLE 49

-1. After this Convention has been in force for one year, any Contracting Party may propose one or more amendments to the Convention.
+1. Afthis Convention has been in force for one year, any Contracting Party may propose one or more amendments to the Convention.
 The text of any proposed amendment, accompanied by an explanatory memorandum, shall be transmitted to the Secretary-General, who shall communicate it to all Contracting Parties.
 The Contracting Parties shall have the opportunity of informing him within a period of twelve months following the date of its circulation whether they

 (a) accept the amendment; or (b) reject the amendment; or (c) wish that a conference be convened to consider the amendment.
 The Secretary-General shall also transmit the text of the proposed amendment to all other States referred to in Article 45, paragraph 1 of this Convention.

 1. (a)  Any proposed amendment communicated in accordance with the preceding paragraph shall be deemed to be accepted if within the period of twelve months referred to in the preceding paragraph less than one third of the Contracting Parties inform the Secretary-General that they either reject the amendment or wish that a conference be convened to consider it.
 The Secretary-General shall notify all Contracting Parties of each acceptance or rejection of any proposed amendment and of requests that a conference be convened.
-If the total number of such rejections and requests received during the specified period of twelve months is less than one third of the total number of Contracting Parties, the Secretary-General shall notify all Contracting Parties that the amendment will enter into force six months after the expiry of the period of twelve months referred to in the preceding paragraph for all Contracting Parties except those which, during the period specified, have rejected the amendment or requested the convening of a conference to consider it.
+If the total number of such rejections and requests received during the specified period of twelve months is less than one third of the total number of Contracting Parties, the Secretary-General shall notify all Contracting Parties that the amendment will eninto force six months afthe expiry of the period of twelve months referred to in the preceding paragraph for all Contracting Parties except those which, during the period specified, have rejected the amendment or requested the convening of a conference to consider it.
-1) Any Contracting Party which, during the said period of twelve months, has rejected a proposed amendment or requested the convening of a conference to consider it may at any time after the end of such period notify the Secretary-General that it accepts the amendment, and the Secretary-General shall communicate such notification to all the other Contracting Parties.
-The amendment shall enter into force, with respect to the Contracting Parties which have notified their acceptance, six months after receipt by the Secretary-General of their notification.
+1) Any Contracting Party which, during the said period of twelve months, has rejected a proposed amendment or requested the convening of a conference to consider it may at any time afthe end of such period notify the Secretary-General that it accepts the amendment, and the Secretary-General shall communicate such notification to all the other Contracting Parties.
+The amendment shall eninto force, with respect to the Contracting Parties which have notified their acceptance, six months afreceipt by the Secretary-General of their notification.

 1. <a name="article 50"></a><a name="article 51"></a><a name="article 52"></a>If a proposed amendment has not been accepted in accordance with paragraph 2 of this Article and if within the period of twelve months specified in paragraph 1 of this Article less than half of the total number of the Contracting Parties inform the Secretary-General that they reject the proposed amendment and if at least one third of the total number of Contracting Parties, but not less than ten, inform him that they accept it or wish a conference to be convened to consider it, the Secretary-General shall convene a conference for the purpose of considering the proposed amendment or any other proposal which may be submitted to him in accordance with paragraph 4 of this Article.
 1. If a conference is convened in accordance with paragraph 3 of this Article, the Secretary- General shall invite to it all States referred to in Article 45, paragraph 1 of this Convention.
 He shall request all States invited to the conference to submit to him, at least six months before its opening date, any proposals which they may wish the conference to consider in addition to the proposed amendment and shall communicate such proposals, at least three months before the opening date of the conference, to all States invited to the conference.
 1. (a)  Any amendment to this Convention shall be deemed to be accepted if it has been adopted by a two thirds majority of the States represented at the conference, provided that such majority comprises at least two thirds of Contracting Parties represented at the conference.
-The Secretary-General shall notify all Contracting Parties of the adoption of the amendment, and the amendment shall enter into force twelve months after the date of his notification for all Contracting Parties except those which during that period have notified the Secretary-General that they reject the amendment.
+The Secretary-General shall notify all Contracting Parties of the adoption of the amendment, and the amendment shall eninto force twelve months afthe date of his notification for all Contracting Parties except those which during that period have notified the Secretary-General that they reject the amendment.

 (b)  A Contracting Party which has rejected an amendment during the said period of twelve months may at any time notify the Secretary-General that it accepts the amendment, and the Secretary-General shall communicate such notification to all the other Contracting Parties.
-The amendment shall enter into force, with respect to the Contracting Party which has notified its acceptance, six months after receipt by the Secretary-General of the notification or at the end of the said period of twelve months, whichever is later.
+The amendment shall eninto force, with respect to the Contracting Party which has notified its acceptance, six months afreceipt by the Secretary-General of the notification or at the end of the said period of twelve months, whichever is later.

 1. If the proposed amendment is not deemed to be accepted pursuant to paragraph 2 of this Article and if the conditions prescribed by paragraph 3 of this Article for convening a conference are not fulfilled, the proposed amendment shall be deemed to be rejected.

 ### ARTICLE 50

 Any Contracting Party may denounce this Convention by written notification addressed to the Secretary-General.
-The denunciation shall take effect one year after the date of receipt by the Secretary-General of such notification.
+The denunciation shall take effect one year afthe date of receipt by the Secretary-General of such notification.

 ### ARTICLE 51